Form 210 for non-residents in Spain.

 Tax rate applicable to rental income

-- 19% for EU/EEA residents with mutual assistance, applied to net income (Income - Deductible Expenses).
+- 19% for EU/EEA residents with mutual assistance, applied to net income.

 Capital Gains (E.g., Property Sale): Calculation and Withholding for Non-Residents